Kingxukai/linux/Documentation/fb/aty128fb.rst

 How to use it?
 ==============

-Switching modes is done using the  video=aty128fb:<resolution>... modedb boot parameter or using `fbset` program.
+Switching modes is done using the woke  video=aty128fb:<resolution>... modedb boot parameter or using `fbset` program.

 See Documentation/fb/modedb.rst for more information on modedb